ADMISSION

 Q: What is the cost of admission?

-A: Admission is $7.00 for adults, $5.00 for students, seniors and active duty military (except during Blue Star Museums).
+A: Admission is $15.00 for adults. $10.00 for youth (under 18), students, military/veterans, and first responders.
 Kids 5 and under are free.
 Donations are gladly accepted.
-Groups of 10 or more receive a $2.00 per person discount if the visit is arranged at least two weeks in advance.
+Groups may receive a discount if the visit is arranged at least two weeks in advance.

 Q: Where do I park?